Valgoku01/MarsApp/README.md

-# Let's explore Mars !
+# Let's explore Mars with Microsoft .Net 4.6 -> C# CLI !

 ## To launch the app